arnosimons/arnosimons.github.io/_posts/2022-03-19-wikipedia-philosophers.md

 layout: post
 title:  "Wikipedia Science Maps: Philosophers"
 date:   2022-03-19
-tags:
+subthemes:
-  - philosophy
+  - Actors & Networks
-  - text-analytics
+  - Words & Framing
+  - Open Science & Technology
-  - network-analysis
+  - Science Communication
 ---

 This post is part of a series on how to draw cool maps of science with Wikipedia data.
 In each episode I will present a different method and/or type of map and provide you with a concrete Python code example.
 I will not explain the code in much detail since I assume that you already know Python well enough to follow.
 If you don't, I recommend checking out the many free Python turorials online.